 They are worldly.

-Queen’s Law provides more international opportunities than any other Canadian law school through its exchanges, internships, and the Castle program at the Bader International Study Centre at Herstmonceux Castle in England.
-At the Castle, students earn credits in an intensive and integrated academic program in International Business Law or Public International Law.
+Queen’s Law provides more international opportunities than any other Canadian law school through its exchanges, internships, and the program at Bader College at Herstmonceux Castle in England.
+At Bader College, students earn credits in an intensive and integrated academic program in International Business Law or Public International Law.
 Instructors and guests speakers are key players in international law who bring practical experience to the classroom.

 Queen’s Law also offers exchange programs through strategic partnerships with leading law schools around the world that provide students with opportunities to gain international legal perspectives.
 The Faculty has also expanded its list of student exchange partners and established new dual-degree programs with universities in China and France to foster vibrant international collaborations, and encourage holistic perspectives on law.

 Experiential learning is one of the top reasons why students choose Queen’s Law.
 From our celebrated mooting program, competitive internships, legal clinics, and courses that focus on legal practice skills, our students are equipped with a full range of technical legal skills and hands-on experience to position them for entry into the legal market.

 In addition to programs, Queen’s Law is also at the forefront of innovation, disruption and digitization in the legal services profession to forecast changes in the sector, similar to those seen in telemedicine, virtual mental health resources, and online wealth management.
 The Conflict Analytics Lab is a research based consortium interested in the application of data science and machine learning to dispute resolution.
 The first of its kind, Conflict Analytics extracts actionable knowledge from negotiation, mediation and settlement agreements.
 This technology has been expanded into other areas, like the Vaccine Mediator settlement system, MyOpenCourt, and Mouthpiece Law, which was featured at Collision 2021 one the world’s largest technology conferences.